Dtownsend117/Data_Backup/README.md

 # Data_Backup
 Back up data from one drive to another with ease
-This file can be modified for the specific drives that you need files copied to and from, with the addition of automatically clicking the 'yes' option to replace duplicate files in the target folder/drive.
+This is more for users who regularly copy files from one specific folder to another This file can be modified for the specific drives that you need files copied to and from, with the addition of automatically clicking the 'yes' option to replace duplicate files in the target folder/drive.

 Features include: